Jan Morris: Personal life

-In 1949, Morris married Elizabeth, daughter of Ceylon tea planter Austen Cecil Tuckniss; they had five children together, including the poet and musician Twm Morys.
-One of their children died in infancy.
-They lived together in the village of Llanystumdwy, in North Wales, for over 50 years until Morris's death in November 2020, first in a large Georgian house, Plas Trefan, and latterly in a converted stable block, Trefan Morys, in the grounds.
+In 1949, Morris married Elizabeth, daughter of Ceylon tea planter Austen Cecil Tuckniss; they had five children together, including the poet and musician Twm Morys; one died in infancy.
+They lived in the village of Llanystumdwy, in North Wales, for over 50 years - first, in a large Georgian house, Plas Trefan, and latterly in a converted stable block, Trefan Morys, on the grounds - until Morris's death in November 2020.

-Morris began transitioning to life as a woman in 1964, one of the first high-profile people to do so.
+Morris began transitioning to live as a woman in 1964, one of the first high-profile people to do so.
 In 1972, Morris travelled to Morocco to undergo gender-affirming surgery, performed by surgeon Georges Burou, because doctors in Britain refused to allow the procedure unless Morris and Tuckniss divorced, something Morris was not prepared to do.
 They did divorce later, but remained together, and on 14 May 2008 were legally reunited when they formally entered into a civil partnership.
 She detailed her transition in Conundrum (1974), her first book under her new name, and one of the first autobiographies to discuss a personal gender reassignment.
 (Note: The opening lines of Conundrum: "I was three or perhaps four years old when I realized that I had been born into the wrong body, and should really be a girl.
 I remember the moment well, and it is the earliest memory of my life.")

 Morris died on 20 November 2020 at Ysbyty Bryn Beryl (Bryn Beryl Hospital) in Pwllheli in North Wales, at the age of 94, survived by Elizabeth and their four children.
-Her death was announced by her son Twm.

 Her wife Elizabeth died at age 99 on 17 June 2024.